 Hypothesis Publisher Groups functionality was released earlier this year to enable publishers to create a branded and moderated annotation experiences on their sites.
 Publishers can choose an Open Group, a world-readable and world-writeable layer in which anyone can participate, or a Restricted Group, dedicated to specific participants to meet a particular need, such as peer review, content updates, additional author information, and more.
 Hypothesis can be customized to fit publisher sites and can connect to existing publisher accounts, if needed.
 Full analytics are available, and our robust API enables full access for repurposing of data.

-Created as a nonprofit, Hypothesis believes that publishers and other group sponsors should be fully in control of their data.
+Hypothesis believes that publishers and other group sponsors should be fully in control of their data.
 Based on the W3C web annotation standard approved in 2017, Hypothesis is dedicated to creating a future based on open interoperable annotation to benefit researcher notetaking and collaboration, teaching and learning, publishing, and journalism and fact-checking.

 Murmurations has come into existence through research activities made possible in part by a grant from the National Science Foundation (EEC1025265).
 Murmurations affords publication of artifacts of importance to those involved in systems of education.
 Our dialectic journal aims to allow open access to insights and information that are often not visible in typical peer review processes; in doing so our goal is to see how we participate in dynamics that often contribute to problems within the current system of education.
 We seek grounded works that inform beneficent changes in educational systems or address systemic issues in education.
 Murmurations accepts original works that are underrepresented in academic publishing.